leftxs/create.openvz.container/README.rst

 What is does
 ------------

-- The script will check the content of your '$VZDIR/template/cache' dir and will display it as list, now you can choose one [copy and paste]
+- Will check the content of your '$VZDIR/template/cache' dir and will display it as list, now you can choose one [copy and paste]

 - Ask for a HOstname [fqdn]